 What are the alternatives to AA?

-Besides highlighting the efficacy of non-AA mutual help groups, the research also helped show they exist — something many aren’t aware of.
-To that end, here are five alternative recovery programs to consider:
+Besides highlighting the efficacy of non-AA groups, the research also helped show they exist — something many aren’t aware of.
+To that end, here are five alternatives to AA to consider:

 1. SMART Recovery

 One of the leading alternatives to 12-step recovery is SMART Recovery, which bills itself as a mental health and educational recovery program that helps individuals change their behavior and thinking regarding substance abuse.

 SMART being an acronym for “self-management and recovery training” emphasizes a person-first approach that helps attendees build self-confidence that they can beat alcohol addiction, while giving them tools to do that: like a cost-benefit analysis worksheet for drinking.

 This is done in part through cognitive-behavioral psychotherapy.
 Using a methodology called REBT — Rational Emotive Behavior Therapy — SMART Recovery can help participants fundamentally change destructive behaviors and perceptions.

 Instead of a 12-step approach, SMART Recovery group meetings and interactions are centered around four core ideals:

 It is an abstinence-based program, meaning it a useful alternative for those with problem drinking tendencies.
 According to the non-profit, more than 3,000 SMART meetings take place across the world each week.7